ozzy045/Windows-IIS/README.md

 ## Part 2: Create website on your Microsoft machine
 * Add IIS to your windows server :heavy_check_mark: **follow the first recommendation link**
+  * This is an important part! without it nothing will work.
+  * Make sure you have installed .NET 5.0 on your server!
 * Create a new IIS application pool
   * run IIS and navigate to the "Aplication Pools" tab.
   * Add a new Application pool, give it a proper name and select "No Managed Code" in ".Net CLR Version"